YousefIbrahimismail/Project-README-Template/README.md

 *
 * keep it short and sweet
 -->

-This simple project offers you a fully customizable and presentable README.md template file using only Markdown and HTML, to help kick start your projects. follow the [How To use guide](#how-to-use-this-project).
+This simple project offers you a fully customizable and presentable README.md template file using only Markdown and HTML, to help kick start your projects. follow the [How to use guide](#how-to-use-this-project).

 ## How to use this project<a id="getStarted_header"></a><!-- Required -->
 <!--
 * Here you may add information about how